The Ryland Inn

-The Ryland Inn is a restaurant in Readington Township, New Jersey that won the James Beard Mid-Atlantic region top prize.
-It achieved great success, winning several awards and being visited during then-president Ronald Reagan.
+The Ryland Inn is a restaurant in Readington Township, New Jersey, that won the James Beard Mid-Atlantic region top prize.
+It won several awards and was visited by then-president Ronald Reagan.

 History

 The building was built sometime in the late 1700s by Colonel David Sanderson.
-Craig Shelton took over as chef and managing partner in 1991 at the age of 30.
-In 2000 Craig Shelton won the James Beard Mid-Atlantic region top prize for the restaurant.
+Craig C. Shelton took over as chef and managing partner in 1991 at the age of 30.
+In 2000, Chef Craig Shelton won the James Beard Mid-Atlantic region top prize for the restaurant.
 The restaurant, located at 111 Old Highway 28, Whitehouse Station, NJ, closed in 2007 after the discovery of a crack in the major load-bearing beam of the building and after a pipe burst in the basement causing flooding.
 Jeanne and Frank Cretella of Landmark Hospitality announced in August 2011 that they plan to reopen the Ryland Inn as a restaurant and banquet hall.